6th generation x86 CPU Comparisons

 When did Transmeta join the fray?

-ThinkBeat | 13 days ago
+ThinkBeat | a year ago

 The linked page was last updated 25 years ago.

-sydbarrett74 | 17 days ago
+sydbarrett74 | a year ago

 > [The Pentium II] was the first processor (I knew of) to have completely documented post-RISC features such as dynamic execution, out of order execution and retirement.
 (PA-RISC predated it as far as implementing the technology, however; I am suspicious that HP told Intel to either work with them on Merced, or be sued up the wazoo.)